 Please take the time to choose courses that are the best match for you.
-Please understand you must meet the prerequisite for courses you choose.
-Take into account your interests, your abilities, and your goals.
+You will find course prerequisites listed under each course description.
+When choosing courses, take into account your interests, your abilities, and your goals.
 Gather information from your teachers, parents, and your counselor as you build your academic program for next year.
-Careful selections at the time of registration will result in fewer scheduling issues once the 2024-2025 school year begins.
+Careful selections at the time of registration will result in fewer scheduling issues once the 2025-2026 school year begins.
+Please note that course request changes are not guaranteed.